MESAHub/mesa/docs/source/using_mesa/troubleshooting.rst

 for how to make calls to those packages during a stellar evolution run.
-Also see ``$MESA_DIR/star/test_suite/ccsn_IIp`` for how to prepare input for STELLA from the output of mesa/star run.
-Finally, ``$MESA_DIR/stella/res/stella_extras.f90`` has routines for converting some of the output of STELLA into a more "MESA friendly" form.
+Also see ``$MESA_DIR/star/test_suite/ccsn_IIp`` for how to prepare input for STELLA from the output of a mesa/star run.
+Finally, ``$MESA_DIR/stella/res/stella_extras.f90`` has routines for converting some of the output of STELLA into a more "MESA-friendly" form.
 Again, we support all of these interfaces and continue to welcome questions about using them and suggestions for making them better.